Air Source Heat Pumps

 heat pump installation cost

 With the desire for energy efficiency and sustainability growing, air source heat pumps (ASHPs) have emerged as a compelling solution for homeowners looking to reduce their energy bills while minimising their carbon footprint.
-If you're exploring ways to make your home more energy-efficient and cut down on heating costs, ASHPs might just be the answer you've been searching for.

-Switching to air source heat pumps can cut your annual fuel bill by £780 or more.
-Whether you're currently using electric, coal, or LPG systems, ASHPs can make a remarkable difference in your monthly budget.
+Switching to air source heat pumps can cut your annual fuel bill by hundreds of pounds.
+Whether you're currently using electric, coal, or LPG systems, an air source heat pump can make a remarkable difference in your monthly budget, compared to a traditional boiler.

-The Government's Incentive
+The Government's Incentive To Decrease Carbon Footprint

-As well as saving around £800 per year, here's another reason to consider air source heat pumps – the government's Boiler Upgrade Scheme.
-Under this scheme, you can currently receive a generous £7500 voucher when you install an air source heat pump.
-This initiative aims to promote the adoption of low carbon heating technologies and has been proposed to be increased in value to £7500 in the coming months.
-In other words, the government is literally encouraging you to save money while making your home more energy-efficient.
+This initiative aims to promote the adoption of low carbon heating technologies and this renewable heat incentive has been proposed to be increased in value to £7500 in the coming months.
+In other words, the government is literally encouraging you to save money with a heat pump compared to a traditional boiler, while making your home more energy-efficient than your existing heating system.

-Cost-Effective Installation
+Cost-Effective Air Source Heat Pump Installation

 Minimal Maintenance, Maximum Savings

-Nobody wants to spend their precious time and money on maintaining their heating system.
-With ASHPs, you won't have to.
-These systems require minimal maintenance.
-An annual servicing by a qualified heating engineer is a good idea, but homeowners can handle tasks like cleaning filters and checking for leaks and refrigerant levels.
-This means more money saved and less hassle.
+An annual servicing by a qualified heating engineer from PHS is a good idea, but homeowners can handle tasks like cleaning filters and checking for leaks and refrigerant levels.
+This means more money saved and less hassle than an old boiler.
+The actual savings vary depending on your home's insulation, home layout, and energy usage, but we're on hand to answer any questions you may have about how much you could save.

 Long-Lasting Savings

 Investing in an air source heat pump isn't just about saving money today; it's about securing your financial future.
 These systems have a long lifespan, often reaching up to 20 years or more with proper maintenance.
 Most come with 5-year warranties, providing you with peace of mind for years to come.
-Some models are so robust that they can efficiently operate for nearly 25 years.
-When you choose ASHPs, you're investing in a heating solution that keeps giving back over the long term.

 Eliminate Fuel Storage Costs